Euro zone bond yields drop as investors see less tightening

 By Stefano Rebaudo

-Oct 4 (Reuters) - Euro zone government bond yields edged lower on Tuesday after the Reserve Bank of Australia (RBA) slowed its pace of rate hikes amid expectations the European Central Bank might take a more cautious policy stance.
+Oct 4 (Reuters) - Euro zone government bond yields fell on Tuesday amid expectations that the European Central Bank (ECB) might take a more cautious policy stance.

-Concerns about a further economic slowdown and potential systemic risks due to the impact of higher rates on most indebted countries triggered a correction of bets on terminal rates since the release of euro area inflation data last week.
+Concerns about a further economic slowdown and potential systemic risks, due to the impact of higher rates on most indebted countries, triggered a correction on terminal rate bets since the release of euro area inflation data last week.

-Australia's central bank on Tuesday surprised markets by lifting interest rates by a smaller-than-expected 25 basis points, although it added that further tightening would still be needed.
+Australia's central bank on Tuesday surprised markets by lifting interest rates by a smaller-than-expected 25 basis points, but added that further tightening would still be needed.

 "The sight of a bond rally when investors smell a whiff of a central bank pivot is something to behold," ING analysts said in a research note.